Immigration And The Prevention Of Insanity (1913)

 A meeting devoted to mental hygiene would be strikingly incomplete 'Without some reference to immigration.
-As Dr. Lewellys F. Barker has said, the object of the campaign for mental hygiene is to "secure human brains so naturally endowed and so nurtured that people will think better, feel better, and act better than they do now."
+As Dr. Lewellys F. Barker has said, the mental hygiene campaign aims to "secure human brains so naturally endowed and nurtured that people will think better, feel better, and act better than they do now."
 In such a movement, the brains that come into this country in possession of immigrants are quite as interesting for us as those brought to these shores by native-born babies.

-The potato famine in Ireland, the revolutionary movements in Germany, the rise of modern, Militarism, the "pogroms" in Russia, Turkish misrule in Albania—all have been reflected very faithfully in the volume and the composition of immigration to America.
+The potato famine in Ireland, the revolutionary movements in Germany, the rise of modern Militarism, the "pogroms" in Russia, and Turkish misrule in Albania—all have been reflected faithfully in the volume and the composition of immigration to America.

-Few people realize what an enormous source of population immigration constitutes at present.
-Last year 216,141 babies were born in New York, while 239,275 immigrants destined to that state arrived at Ellis Island.
-In several other states, the increment to the population from immigration is more significant than that from births.
+Few people realize what an enormous source of population immigration is at present.
+Last year, 216,141 babies were born in New York, while 239,275 immigrants destined for that state arrived at Ellis Island.
+In several other states, the increment in the population from immigration is more significant than that from births.

-This is the direct contribution of immigration to the population: indirectly, it contributes even more largely.
-It was shown some years ago by Walter F. Wilcox that twice as many children are born to foreign mothers in the United States as to native-born mothers.
-Thus the replacement of the native-born population of the United States by the foreign-born can hardly be estimated by the increment through immigration alone.
+This is the direct contribution of immigration to the population; indirectly, it contributes even more largely.
+Some years ago, Walter F. Wilcox showed that twice as many children are born to foreign mothers in the United States as to native-born mothers.
+Thus, the replacement of the native-born population of the United States by the foreign-born can hardly be estimated by the increment through immigration alone.

 What means of protection have we against the admission of insane and mentally defective immigrants and those of inferior mental constitution?
 All measures of protection against any of the dangers of immigration must fall under one of three principal methods.
 We may arbitrarily stop immigration altogether, restrict large general groups of immigrants, or select immigrants according to various tests and standards of individual fitness.